AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/public-classes-and-enum/tabs/public-classes.md

 ##### Parameters

-* *enabled* - if true, Experience Edge events will automatically be generated when this `Message` is triggered, displayed, or dismissed.
+* *enabled*: If true, Experience Edge events will automatically be generated when this `Message` is triggered, displayed, or dismissed.

 <Variant platform="android" function="evaluate-javascript" repeat="4"/>